sophiajt/sophiajt.github.io/content/2024-03-25-worst-part-of-being-trans.md

 Recover from those surgeries.
 And recovery takes time.
 So you wait.

-The trick is to learning how to be good at waiting.
+The trick is to learn how to be good at waiting.
 I'll admit, I kinda suck at it.
 I've been checking my head everyday to see if I can see changes.
 I don't recommend this.

 For a while there I was measuring my chest almost every day.
 I don't recommend this, either.